dennisreimann/website/src/articles/2016-01-21-elm-functions.md

   - Frontend development
   - Functions
   - Functional Programming
+description: "This article spotlights the central construct of the Elm programming language: Functions.
+What does the definition of a function look like, how can functions be chained via piping and what the heck is currying?"
 ---

 This article spotlights the central construct of the Elm programming language: Functions.
 What does the definition of a function look like, how can functions be chained via piping and what the heck is currying?
 Let us have a closer look …